erictleung/gene-fusion-analysis/README.md

 ## NOTE: Error in COMIC Data

-If you try and compile and run the `cosmic_fusion_extraction.Rmd` analysis, it will not fail but it will be if you start with the raw data.
+If you try and compile and run the `cosmic_fusion_extraction.Rmd` analysis, it will not fail but it will if you start with the raw data.
 The reason being is that the COSMIC gene fusion data set (`CosmicFusionExport_v69_310514.tsv`) is missing an open bracket on Line 11620.